-With the two (2) venues, in addition to the usual lineup of Native arts, crafts, foods, and music, the Fair will be expanded to host a Pow Wow dance competition open to all Native people across the Americas.
+With the venue, in addition to the usual lineup of Native arts, crafts, foods, and music, the Fair will be expanded to host a Pow Wow dance competition open to all Native people across the Americas.
 The Pow Wow will feature a drum competition of northern and southern drums; a dance competition in northern traditional, southern straight, fancy, grass and chicken for the men; and, northern traditional, southern buckskin, fancy, jingle and northern/southern cloth combined for the women.

 Additional categories include teen/junior (10-17 yoa) in northern/southern combined and fancy/grass combined for boys and for girls, northern/southern combined and fancy/jingle combined; Golden Age (55+ yoa) for the men in northern/southern and fancy/grass/chicken combined and for the women, northern/southern and fancy/jingle combined.

 Primitive camping facilities will be available for Pow Wow participants and vendors.

 Additionally, on Sunday, February 11, concert will feature headline act Jamey Johnson.

 Alligator wrestling, wildlife shows, and exhibition dancing will also be performed throughout the weekend.

 Pow Wows are the Native American people’s way of meeting together, to join in dancing, singing, visiting, renewing old friendships, and making new ones.
 This is a time method to renew Native American culture and preserve the rich heritage of American Indians.

 There are several different stories of how the powwow was started.
 Some believe that the War dance Societies of the Ponca and other Southern Plains Tribes were the origin of the powwow.